jnozzi/cocoadev.com/markdown/BorderlessWindowResize.md

 ----

 I *was* being stupid.
 I botched up my screen-to-window coords in the above.
-My rectified code can be seen at General/BorderlessWindow.
+My rectified code can be seen at BorderlessWindow.

 ----